 Wall Street Stocks Mixed

-Advancing issues outnumbered decliners by a ratio of 11 to 10 on the New York Stock Exchange, where volume came to 541.42 million shares, behind the 598.60 million traded Thursday.
+Declining issues outnumbered advancers by a 9-to-7 margin on the New York Stock Exchange, where volume came to 167.74 million shares, up slightly from Monday's early tally.

 The NYSE composite index was down 0.71 at 576.11, and the American Stock Exchange composite index was up 1.24 at 714.93.

 Overseas, Tokyo's Nikkei stock average rose 1.5 percent.
 In afternoon trading, Frankfurt's DAX index was down 0.2 percent and London's FT-SE 100 was down 0.3 percent.